|Lesson 3||Recovery catalog |

 To set up the recovery catalog schema:

-Grant the RECOVERY_CATALOG_OWNER role to the schema owner.
-This role provides the user with privileges to maintain and query
+- Grant the RECOVERY_CATALOG_OWNER role to the schema owner.
+This role provides the user with privileges to maintain and query the recovery catalog.

 To create the recovery catalog:

 - Connect to the recovery catalog from the operating system command line.

 - Issue the CREATE CATALOG command to create the catalog.

 - Check the log file for any errors.

 Here are some recommendations for deploying the recovery catalog:

 - It should be a separate database, not contained within any of the target databases whose backup data it contains.

 - Use RMAN to back up the Recovery Catalog database.
 However, for these backups, start RMAN with the NOCATALOG option, so that the backup repository for the Recovery Catalog is its own control file.